 HERO'S JOURNEY WORKSHEET

 Answer the questions below on a separate sheet of paper.
 Each answer should consist of one properly constructed paragraph that is free standing and which explains the reasons for the answer.
 Each response should cite evidence from the story to support its conclusion.
 For example, a paragraph on the stage of the Ordinary World for the movie "The Wizard of Oz" might be: "In the 'Wizard of Oz' the Ordinary World is a farm in Kansas inhabited by a young and untested Dorothy Gale who dreams of an exciting colorful life in the world beyond the gray drudgery of the life she sees around her.
 Despite the fact that Dorothy loves her guardians, Auntie Em and Uncle Henry, the farm is a world that is unsuitable for Dorothy because it does not match Dorothy's dreams.
 The Ordinary World becomes unbearable when Miss Gulch takes Toto, Dorothy's beloved dog.
-This is the world to which a changed and self-assured Dorothy returns with the elixir of self-confidence.
-One cannot imagine that Miss Gulch would be able to take Toto away from the Dorothy Gale who traveled the yellow-brick road and vanquished the Wicked Witch."
+This is the world to which a changed and self-assured Dorothy returns with the elixir of self-confidence."

 I. Write a short single-paragraph description of the Hero's Journey described in this story.
 As you think about the story by responding to the other questions on this worksheet, you should feel free to revise your description of the journey.